Download a PDF version of the 2025 Program guide

 Mentoring groups are led by a mentor and an associate mentor (where possible), who work as a team to support the learning and development of mentees.
 Mentors are AES Fellows and senior evaluators who have volunteered to act as mentors to a small group of mentees.
 Associate mentors are experienced evaluators seeking to develop skills in mentorship.
 Each mentor will meet with a group of five to seven mentees on an agreed schedule, usually once per month, over the course of ten to twelve months.
 The structure of each group’s mentorship program will be flexible, depending on the mentor’s specialisation focus, facilitation style preferences, and needs and goals of the mentees involved.
 It will be up to the mentor, associate mentor and mentees in each group to negotiate their own mutually agreeable format and common goal.

-Key dates
+Key dates for 2025 program

-Mentor expressions of interest
+Mentor and Associate mentor expressions of interest

 Mentors confirmed

-Mentee expressions of interest close
+Mentee expressions of interest

 Mentees selected and notified